 There’s nothing quite like riding the trails with a four-wheel drive.
 Numerous red rock canyons and camping excursions await on and off the roads near Lake Powell.
 If you have ever worried about getting your own vehicle safely across the winding switchbacks and dirt roads leading to exciting destinations, then fear no more.
-From our shop location in Page, AZ, you can rent a dependable Jeep that can take on the rough-and-tumble roads of southern Utah and northern Arizona.
+From our shop location in Page, AZ, you can rent a dependable Jeep to take on the rough-and-tumble roads of Southern Utah and Northern Arizona.

 No matter the time of year you decide to rent one of our vehicles, we guarantee you will experience a one-of-a-kind journey across the deserts and plateaus around Lake Powell.

-Whether you’re a first-timer to Lake Powell or just want to find a new off-road trail, Lake Powell Vacations knows the perfect spots to take your Jeep rental.
+Whether you’re a first-timer to Lake Powell or just want to find a new off-road trail, Lake Powell Rentals & Retail knows the perfect spots to take your Jeep rental.
 Off the beaten path takes on a whole new meaning with these awe-inspiring trails.
 For more trip inspiration with your Jeep Wrangler, check out our interactive map by clicking the link below.

 One of the most amazing sights near Page, AZ, is the Glen Canyon Dam, a marvel of engineering and human ingenuity.
 Constructed in 1966, the second-largest dam in the United States was built into the durable sandstone walls of Glen Canyon.
 Tour the facility and see the eight giant turbines that create 4.5 billion kilowatt-hours of power, electricity that is used to light homes in Wyoming, Utah, Colorado, New Mexico, Arizona, Nevada, and even Nebraska!
 Spend time in the recreational area of the dam and grab a bite to eat before you go exploring.